riyaagrahari/IaC-Azure-using-Pulumi/Create-Vnet-NSG-Subnet-DisasterRecovery/README.md

 - [`create-nsg.js`](https://github.com/riyaagrahari/IaC-using-Pulumi/blob/master/Create-Vnet-NSG-Subnet-DisasterRecovery/create-nsg.js) is the Network Security Group Creation template which creates 3 NSG- WEB, API, DB which have their own inbound and outbound rules for traffic control.

-- [`create-peering.js`](https://github.com/riyaagrahari/IaC-using-Pulumi/blob/master/Create-Vnet-NSG-Subnet-DisasterRecovery/create-peering.js) is used for creating peering from Primary to Secondary VNet and Secondary to Primary VNet.
+- [`create-peering.js`](https://github.com/riyaagrahari/IaC-using-Pulumi/blob/master/Create-Vnet-NSG-Subnet-DisasterRecovery/create-peering.js) is used for creating peering from Primary to Secondary Virtual Network and Secondary to Primary Virtual Network.

 - Deploy the Stack using following command
  ```bash